ast-fortiss-tum/perturbation-drive/examples/sdsandbox/README.md

 3. `python3 examples/sdsandbox/monitor_client.py --model=./examples/sdsandbox/model_1_11.h5 --perturbation=defocus_blur --attention_map=grad_cam --port=9090`
 4. `python3 examples/sdsandbox/predict_client.py --model=./examples/sdsandbox/model_1_11.h5 --perturbation=defocus_blur`.
 Please note, that by running only the predict client, you will not be able to view the perturbated images in a seperate monitor.

-## Specifications on the sdsandbox simulator
+## Specifications on the sdsandbox simulator and Unity Version

 1. Clone the [fortiss-tum sdsandbox repository](https://github.com/ast-fortiss-tum/sdsandbox) and install all requirements.
 2. Checkout the `crossroad`-branch using `git checkout crossroad`